iterative/dvc.org/content/docs/user-guide/data-management/index.md

 Optionally, DVC supports additional storage locations such as cloud services (Amazon S3, Google Drive, Azure Blob Storage, etc.), SSH servers, HDFS, and others.
-[DVC remotes] are typically used to sync copies of all or some of your datasets and models, for sharing or backup.
+[DVC remotes] are typically used to share or back up copies of all or some of your data sets and models.

 ![Distributed collaboration](/img/distributed-collaboration.png) _Distributed
 collaboration on DVC projects_

 <admon type="info">

-Remote storage uses the same [structure][content-addressable structure] of the data cache.
+DVC remotes are similar to Git remotes, but for <abbr>cached</abbr> assets.
+This means that they use the same [directory structure][content-addressable structure] as the data cache.

 </admon>